(A) General standards.

 (D) Building elevation standards.

-(1) The first floor elevation for any new single-family residential construction on a previously developed property shall not exceed the first floor elevation of the previous residence.
+(1) The first floor elevation for any new single-family residential construction on a previously developed property shall not exceed the first floor elevation of the previous residence, unless otherwise approved by the Public Works Director to account for a documented environmental condition associated with the property.

 (2) The lowest floor elevation for any new building construction which includes a basement, cellar or crawlspace on a previously developed property shall not be lower than at least 18 inches above the seasonal high groundwater elevation.
 The seasonal high groundwater elevation for the subject property shall be determined by a qualified professional.